Contesting a Will Solicitors

-If you are in need of support from a professional, understanding solicitor to assist with contesting a will, contact our dedicated team today by calling 0345 872 6666, or fill in our online enquiry formto request a call back.
+If you are in need of support from a professional, understanding solicitor to assist with contesting a will, contact our dedicated team today by calling 0345 872 6666, or fill in our online enquiry form to request a call back.

 Our solicitors can provide advice when there are concerns surrounding:

-The deceased’s mental capacity to make a will
+• The deceased’s mental capacity to make a will

-Suspicion of undue influence being put upon the deceased by someone else
+• Undue influence being put upon the deceased by someone else

-Concerns that the deceased lacked knowledge of and/or approval of the will
+• The deceased's knowledge of and/or approval of the will

-Evidence that the will has been forged or is fraudulent
+• Evidence that the will has been forged or is fraudulent

-The execution of the will
+• The execution of the will

-Chambers 2019 noted that we are equally adept in dealing with “both small everyday matters or complex transactions involving many legal areas”, and that “there is always an expert on hand to guide clients, whatever the issue”.
+Chambers has noted that we are equally adept in dealing with “both small everyday matters or complex transactions involving many legal areas”, and that “there is always an expert on hand to guide clients, whatever the issue”.

 I'm Alison Perry.
 I'm a partner at JMW and Head of the Contentious Trusts and Probate team here.
 There are several grounds on which you could contest a will.
 These are lack of required testamentary capacity, lack of knowledge and approval of the contents of the will, undue influence.